 All members should take their part in the life of the church.
 ‘Church loyalty’ and ‘all-round fitness’ were central aims.

-His focus on young people necessarily meant that there was significantly less emphasis on work with other ages – and this was a bone of contention within the Methodist Church.
-His emphasis on parliamentary style ‘government’ and on large clubs had some parallels in the boys clubs championed by Charles Russell (Russell and Rigby 1908) and later by Basil Henriques (1933).
-In many ways the set up in this, and the other examples, would better described as involving a measure of self-government.
-Both Henriques and Butterworth, for example, were major presences in their organization – and the process is a slow one (they were also friends).
-Initially the leader has to take responsibility, then gradually hand over work to a committee initially selected by the leader and helpers.
+Butterworth’s focus on young people necessarily meant that there was significantly less emphasis on work with other ages – and this was a bone of contention within the Methodist Church.
+His emphasis on parliamentary-style ‘government’ and large clubs had some parallels in the boys’ clubs championed by Charles Russell (Russell and Rigby 1908) and later by Basil Henriques (1933).
+In many ways, the set up in this, and the other examples, would better be described as involving a measure of self-government.
+Both Basil Henriques and Jimmy Butterworth, for example, were major presences in their organization – and the process is a slow one (they were also friends).
+Initially, the leader has to take responsibility, then gradually hand over work to a committee initially selected by the leader and helpers.
 Then elections might be possible (Henriques 1933: 79-93).
-James Butterworth urged club workers to be patient and to persevere with the encouragement of self-government – especially in the face of setbacks.
-He argued from his experience that members ‘soon discover for themselves that legislation by proper procedure is a thrilling way to govern’ (1932).
+James (Jimmy) Butterworth urged club workers to be patient and to persevere with the encouragement of self-government – especially in the face of setbacks.
+He argued from his experience that members ‘soon discover for themselves that legislation by the proper procedure is a thrilling way to govern’ (1932).
 ‘They find it sensible’, he continued, ‘to listen whilst others talk and are not likely to have the whole thing spoiled by a few foolish members out for a lark or allow a rowdy element to turn it into a pantomime’.
 While he does appear to have genuinely sought to take things further down the road of self-government than many boys’ clubs workers, he inevitably remained a central reference point.

-Much of the work was only made possible by James Butterworth’s abilities as a fund-raiser.
-He was able to communicate the vision underpinning the work, the desperate needs locally, and the unique contribution that Clubland could make.
-He was able to gain the support of notable celebrities such as Bob Hope (who was originally from south London), John Mills, Laurence Olivier and Vivien Leigh.
+Much of the work was only made possible by Jimmy Butterworth’s abilities as a fund-raiser.
+He was able to network and communicate the vision underpinning the work – the desperate needs locally, and the unique contribution that Clubland could make.
+He gained the support of notable celebrities such as Bob Hope (who was originally from south London), John Mills, Laurence Olivier and Vivien Leigh.
 He was also supported by Lord Rank and the Joseph Rank Benevolent Trust (who were great funders of Methodist building projects) (see Frost 2006).
-Butterworth himself became something of a celebrity (appearing for example on This is Your Life in 1955) (Frost 2006:65-6).
+Butterworth himself became something of a celebrity (appearing for example on This is Your Life in 1955) (Frost 2006: 65-6).